 Educators plan and provide meaningful experiences in a safe and enriching environment to promote children's holistic development.
 They facilitate and modify these experiences according to children's responses, interests, and prior knowledge.
-Educators also regularly reflect on their professional practice to understand how they can grow professionally to better meet children's and families' interests and needs.
-To further support children's well-being and development, educators foster a shared and sustained partnership with families and the community.
+Educators also regularly reflect on their professional practice to understand how they can grow professionally and personally to better meet children's needs and interests.
+This not only promotes a sense of professional fulfillment but also self-development, leading to better personal and emotional well-being.
+Additionally, to further support children's well-being and development, educators foster a shared and sustained partnership with families and the community.